TD-Dan/Sunwai/Sunwai.md

 # Numbers

- > Refer to [#Special set: Mathematics](#Special%20set:%20Mathematics) for more mathematics related words, constructs and structures

- author-comment:: IMPORTANT!
-Latest changes to number system have not been fully updated to other sections and dictionary!
 ## Numerals
 Numbers in Sunwai default to base10 and are represented overloading existing Sunwai words.
 Numeral use is usually defined usually by the si, sisi or to markers.
 See [](.md#Numeral%20marker%20si) for more info.